 Client Bill of Rights

-The right to be engaged by the agency in a manner that promotes the client’s autonomy and respects his/her dignity and privacy.
+The right to be engaged by the agency in a manner that respects the client’s dignity and privacy and promotes their autonomy and participation in decision-making.

-The right to information about the services provided to the client and who will be providing those services.
+The right to clear and accessible information about the services provided to the client and who will be providing those services.
 The client can expect staff to be accountable for the delivery of services.

 The right to be informed of the laws, rules and policies affecting the operation of the agency and to be informed in writing of the procedures for initiating complaints about the agency.